Notes to Plato on Rhetoric and Poetry

 20. Ferrari again puts it well: “The poet has a skill all his own: not understanding, but capturing the appearance, the look and feel of human life.
 But just as an image is, or rather should be (in Plato's view), for the sake of its original, the art of image-making is destined to be the helpmate of the art that seeks truth.
 Poetry cannot, so to speak, be trusted on its own, but as the ward of a philosophic guardian can put its talent to good use.”
 See Ferrari 1989, p.
 108.

 21. Symp.
 205b8-c2.
 Socrates there says “Well, you know, for example, that ‘poetry’ has a very wide range.
-After all, everything that is responsible for creating something out of nothing is a kind of poetry; and so all the creations of every craft and profession are themselves a kind of poetry, and everyone who practices a craft is a poet.”
-See the translation by Nehamas and Woodruff (1997a).
+After all, everything that is responsible for creating something out of nothing is a kind of poetry; and so all the creations of every craft and profession are themselves a kind of poetry, and everyone who practices a craft is a poet”.
+I am using the Nehamas and Woodruff (1997a) translation of the Symposium.

 22. See Rep. 500e-501c (cf. 484c-d) where the philosopher-founder is compared to a painter.
 At 500c2-7 we are told, remarkably, that he “imitates” the Forms, likening himself to them as much as possible.

 23. See Urmson 1997, pp. 231-233, for a striking list of quotations to this effect, including the lines from Dylan Thomas quoted at the start of this essay.